horizon-games/skyweaver.js/examples/web-app/README.md

 Once you have an API key, next steps:

-1. cd skyweaver.js/
-2. yarn install
-3. yarn build

-Now you will have built a local copy of skyweaver.js.
-Next you can run the examples:

 1. cd skyweaver.js/examples/web-app
 2. yarn install
-3. yarn dev

-Next, update the [example source](src/index.ts) to use your api key and have fun.
+3. update the [example source](src/index.ts) to set `apiAccessToken` with your api key
+4. yarn dev
+5. have fun :D

 ## Support